 9. Violation of any decision, order or rule issued or adopted by the board.

-10. Suspension or revocation for cause of the right to practice before the federal securities exchange commission or any other governmental body or agency or the public company accounting oversight board or its successor.
+10. Suspension or revocation for cause of the right to practice before the federal securities and exchange commission or any other governmental body or agency or the public company accounting oversight board or its successor.

 (a) The fee is fixed by a court or another public authority.